 What's on their agenda tomorrow?
 A rain dance?
 Replacing health insurance with homeopathic pills?
 Boosting the economy via dowsing rods?"

 HB 839 was referred to the Senate's Education; Governmental Oversight and Accountability Committee on FEB-28.
-No action had been taken on the bill as of MAR-11.
 5

 2018-FEB-23, Governor Rick Scott announced his gun control bill:

 It would introduce three gun restrictions in the state of Florida.
 The bill would:

 - increase the minimum age for purchasing any handgun or rifle from 18 to 21 years;

 - ban " bump stocks' that convert semi-automatic weapons to fully automatic machine guns, as used in the 2017 massacre in Las Vegas."

 make it possible for school boards to authorize some teachers to carry guns on school premises.
 3